Things to Do When You're Goth in the Country: Reception

 The title story was awarded the Cobalt Writing Prize for Fiction prior to the book's its publication.

 The book received rave reviews in Booklist, The Rumpus, Full Stop Magazine, Electric Lit, Lit Hub, and many others, and received positive review in Publishers Weekly.

-Many of the stories center around queer characters and particularly focus on issues of class, gender, and sexuality, which The Rumpus reviewer Erin Wilcox said might seem to be at the expense of analyzing racial issues, but Wilcox also noted that many of the stories deal with race in the gothic tradition as it has been explored by critics like Toni Morrison in her book Playing in the Dark.
-Despite their attention around these issues, the "ambivalence" of Woods's writing prevents the stories from being reduced to "rhetoric," as another reviewer noted, they are never "only" about queerness, but rather center around characters for whom that is a part of their identity.
+Many of the stories center on queer characters and particularly focus on issues of class, gender, and sexuality, which The Rumpus reviewer Erin Wilcox said might seem to be at the expense of analyzing racial issues, but Wilcox also noted that many of the stories deal with race in the gothic tradition as it has been explored by critics such as Toni Morrison in her 1992 book Playing in the Dark: Whiteness and the Literary Imagination.
+Despite their attention to these issues, the "ambivalence" of Woods's writing prevents the stories from being reduced to "rhetoric", as another reviewer noted, they are never "only" about queerness, but rather center on characters for whom that is a part of their identity.

-Corinne Manning of Electric Lit considered the political nature of the collection, saying that the stories seemed "like they were ready made for a post 2017 election," but are in reality of "the world that's always been here."
+Corinne Manning of Electric Lit considered the political nature of the collection, saying that the stories seemed "like they were ready made for a post 2017 election", but are in reality of "the world that's always been here".